Avala: Ski center

+The first skiing competition in Yugoslavia was held on Avala in 1929.
+In 1934, Belgrade was declared a national ski center, and by 1936 there were ski pistes and a 20 m ski jumping hill.
+A special bus line was organized from Slavija to the ski structures on the mountain.

-The first skiing competition in Yugoslavia was held on Avala in 1929 and the first local, Serbian competition after World War II was also held here, in 1946.
+The first local, Serbian competition after World War II was also held here, in 1946.
 The usual route was the one starting at the logger's cabin and ending all the way to the foothills above Ripanj.
 The tracks were quite crude.
 Despite low altitude, construction of the ski resort, with sports and recreational venues and a cable car have been proposed in 1994 and 2005.
 In October 2018, city government announced plans to set a 550 m long piste.
 The construction of the complex, which is planned to be operational over the entire year thanks to the artificial snowing system (skiing specifically from November to February), should start in 2019.
 The piste will start in the immediate vicinity of the tower and end at the logger's cabin.
 Due to the altitude and the climate, the north-western slope, in the direction of Pinosava, is chosen.
 The track has been labeled as the "blue", which means it is of and intermediate level of difficulty.

 Phase I includes the construction of the piste, ski lift, training trail, snowmaking cannons, decorative lights, parking lots and special machinery.
 Phase II comprises the building of the bobsled on rails track, zip-line, mini golf course, artificial climbing rock, children playground and an adventure park.
 Projected price is €5 million.
 As the project includes cutting of the mountain forest, the opposition to the project amounted and no works began before 2020.